 The campus, located in the Mid-Wilshire district of Los Angeles, is newly remodeled and designed exclusively for the College.
-The campus is approximately 25,000 square feet occupying the entire 4th floor of the 20-story Paramount Plaza office building.
+The campus is approximately 25,000 square feet occupying the entire 4th floor of the 20-story Paramount Plaza office building with a planned facility expansion in July 2023 to the entire 2nd floor, approximately 11,000 square feet of additional classroom space.
 Ample parking is available in the building's covered, multi-level parking structure.
 Street parking is also available.
 The campus includes large classrooms, 2 full computer laboratories and large multi-stationed ultrasound laboratories equipped with ultrasound machines.
 The clinical nursing laboratory simulates a patient unit and includes hospital beds and mannequins.
 The modernized Learning Resource Center (LRC) provides a quiet study or research area with various journals, technical manuals, DVDs, periodicals, textbooks, reference materials and registry review texts.
 The LRC is also equipped with computers and wireless connectivity.
 The online library has programmatic websites dedicated to each field of study.
 The campus has a student lounge and a faculty lounge equipped with seating, microwaves and refrigerators.
 Administrative offices are on campus.
 The campus is a non-smoking facility.
 The campus is in close proximity to medical facilities, restaurants and public transportation.
 There are 2 train lines and 19 bus stops conveniently located within a 0.5 mile radius.